Sales rep, Sales manager

 Lead 18 Digit ID → {{lead.lead_18_digit_id}}

-Replace outdated variable formats in the subject line:
+Replace outdated field placeholder formats in the subject line:

 {{RECIPIENT_FIRST_NAME}} → {{recipient.first_name}}